No. 13 Maryland loses control of the Big Ten race with a 71-59 loss at No. 9 Michigan

 “I thought we got tired,” Coach Brenda Frese said.
 “You saw that with our shots not falling, missing point-blank layups, free throws — things that we typically are very good at.
 That kind of shape that we have to be in with a limited bench, I thought [the Wolverines] were able to kind of send more waves at us and had more depth.”

 Naz Hillmon was a wrecking crew for Michigan (21-4, 12-3) as she posted 29 points on 10-for-15 shooting while adding 11 rebounds.
-The reigning Big Ten Player of the Year essentially was an automatic bucket when she got a touch in the paint.
+The reigning Big Ten player of the year essentially was an automatic bucket when she got a touch in the paint.
 Even when she missed, she attacked the glass and often got to the free throw line, where she was 9 for 11.

 The game was decided in the second half, when Michigan shot 56.5 percent.
 The Terps forced 22 turnovers for the game, but that doesn’t help much when the ball won’t go in the basket on the other end.
 Bibby led Maryland with 15 points, Shyanne Sellers added 11, and Diamond Miller had 10.